JuliaLang/www.julialang.org/manual/strings/index.md

     julia> first
     "a"

-A collection of variant regular expresion string literals indicate various combinations of the `i`, `m`, and `s` flags used to indicate case-insensitivity, multiline matching, and single-line matching, described in the [perlre manpage]() as follows:
+You can modify the behavior regular expressions by some combination of the flags `i`, `m`, `s`, and `x` after the closing double quote mark.
+These flags have the same meaning as they do in Perl, as explained in this excerpt from the [perlre manpage]:

     i   Do case-insensitive pattern matching.